Sinclert/Distributions/README.md

 <b>2.
 SRC:</b> containing the main files of the project:

   * <b>Calculations:</b> where all files containning the calculations are stored.
-The main file is "calculateDisribution" because is the one which classifies the data vector performing the calculations specified in the other files.<br>
+The main file is "calculateDistribution" because is the one which classifies the data vector performing calculations specified in the rest of files.<br>
   * <b>Tests:</b> where all the test files are stored.
 The applied testing procedure was unit testing, a test per file.

 ### Input and output: